cl598/IS218-Mini-Project-One/DEFINITIONS.md

 # Master Branches
   - The master branch is the latest working version of the code.
 It is also the default for many other features.

+# Repository
+  - Contains all of the project files, and stores each files' revision history